ignite/cli/docs/README.md

 ## What is Starport?

 Starport is an easy-to-use CLI tool for creating and maintaining sovereign application-specific blockchains.
 Blockchains created with Starport use Cosmos SDK and Tendermint.
 Starport and the Cosmos SDK modules are written in the Go programming language.
-The scaffolded blockchain that is created with Starport includes a command line interface that lets you manage keys, create validators, and send tokens.
+The scaffolded blockchain that is created with Starport includes a command-line interface that lets you manage keys, create validators, and send tokens.

 With just a few commands, you can use Starport to: